List of Questions

 Parameters such as color, UV tiling and bump strength can be adjusted, and you can blend VRscans materials with V-Ray materials.
 These parameters can be found on the VRayScannedMtl page.

 Since VRscans is aimed at accurately reproducing reality, they do not allow the same level of control as a custom-built material.
 The .vrscans file contains a complete data set, so there are no separate texture maps.

 Do VRscans materials support render elements?

 Not at the moment, but we are working on this functionality.
-The next V-Ray for 3ds Max and V-Ray for Maya releases should support a base set of render elements.
+The next V-Ray for 3ds Max, V-Ray for Maya, V-Ray for SketchUp and V-Ray for Rhino releases should support a base set of render elements.

 What kind of materials can be scanned?

 Any flat, opaque, or translucent surface is scannable, provided that the size of the sample is between the required parameters (see below).

 For natural materials such as stone, wood and dirt VRscans is not particularly useful, because these materials typically don’t lend themselves to tiling.
 However, this limitation is not relevant if the scanned material will be used on a 3D object which has dimensions equal to or smaller than the sample size, so no tiling is required.

 Material sample requirements:

 - Flat opaque material samples are optimal.
 Translucent materials are supported but fully transparent materials, such as glass, are not.